-The Blog: Started in July 2017 as a way for me to share the progress of Eva and myself, so follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.
+This blog was started in July 2017 as a way for me to share the progress of Eva and myself, so follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.
+Since starting this blog I have collaborated various brands, if you are interested in collaborating with me then please use the contact page to get in touch!

-My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for half a year, if that, before that I am not too sure but I know she moved over from Ireland, before that I have no idea.
-At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but we both weren’t coping.
+In the summer of 2014 I bought my mare from a trekking centre were she was only there for a few months.
+Previous to that I don’t know much about her past, but I know she was moved over from Ireland roughly a year before I bought her.
+At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but it just wasn’t working for us.
 I gave her the winter off and moved yards at the beginning of 2015.
-At this point she was far too heavy and the grass was too good for her so I hoped moving to a new yard I would be able to control her diet, unfortunately that wasn’t really the case as she was out 24/7 and I had to work her constantly just to keep her from gaining more weight.

 From the start of 2015 until 2016 we really didn’t do much at all, we pottered about doing a little here and there but had no real focus until I could afford an instructor.
-With that instructor we were coming on leaps and bounds and started having focus, but we need to be able to go out and test what we were learning.
+With that instructor we were coming on leaps and bounds, but we need to go out and test what we were learning.

 With a change in my life I decided I needed to move her and this brings us to the start of 2017.
-We moved to a yard with amazing facilities and that holds competitions on site making it absolutely perfect for us as I cannot afford my own transport – also she can be funny loading when she doesn’t know the lorry therefore hiring is difficult.
+We moved to a yard with great facilities and that holds competitions on site making it absolutely perfect for us, as at the time I didn’t have any transport options.

 Introducing The Scottish Rider – A series by Equipepper were she hosts interviews of new equestrian bloggers.
 (September 2017)